jossephalvarez/podcast-app-hexagonal/README.md

 - Updated **Header** to reactively show the loading spinner.
 - Adjusted **Home** and **PodcastDetail** to integrate with the new navigation flow.

+## v0.6.0 - Styling

+### Overview
+This version completes the visual layer of the application.
+Native CSS has been added for layout and readability.

+### Main Changes
+- **Added native CSS styling** (`styles.css`)
+    - Clean and minimal design using pure CSS.
+    - Responsive podcast grid and card design.
+    - Styled sidebar, header, and episode table.
+    - Improved spacing, typography, and alignment.
+- **HTML description rendering**
+    - Episode descriptions that include HTML are now rendered safely using `dangerouslySetInnerHTML`.
+    - Ensures that text, links, and formatting from the iTunes API are displayed as intended.
+- **General layout improvements**
+    - Finalized the header layout with loading spinner.
+    - Adjusted routing and view spacing for consistency across pages.
+- **All views completed**
+    - Home (top 100 podcasts with filtering)
+    - Podcast detail (episodes list)
+    - Episode detail (audio player and HTML description)
 ## 📄 License

 MIT © [Josseph Alvarez]